Randy Arozarena Player Props: Rays vs. Twins

 Randy Arozarena At The Plate

-- He ranks 31st in batting average, 10th in on base percentage, and 35th in slugging among the qualified batters in baseball.
+- Among the qualifying hitters in MLB action, he ranks 31st in batting average, 12th in on-base percentage, and 38th in slugging.

-- Arozarena has had at least one RBI in 39.7% of his games this season (23 of 58), with more than one RBI eight times (13.8%).
+- Arozarena has had at least one RBI in 40.7% of his games this season (24 of 59), with two or more RBI nine times (15.3%).
 He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.